 Not good for quick heating.

-If you live in a cold climate or just have a drafty home, it can be difficult to stay warm, even with a central heating system in place.
+If you live in a cold climate or just have a drafty home, staying warm can be difficult, even with a central heating system in place.
 A space heater can definitely help, though, and a radiant heater is one of the most effective space heater options out there.

 Most radiant heaters are portable, so you can easily move your heat source from one spot to another.
 However, some are permanent fixtures that you install in a wall or ceiling.
 A permanent installation may be more appropriate if you only have one area of your home you want to heat.
 For most people, however, the versatility of a portable heater is more appealing.